narniaexpert/Geo-Targeted-Image-Rotator/README.md

-# Geo-Targeted-Ad-Rotator
+# Geo-Targeted-Image-Rotator
-A simple, dependency-free ad rotator that displays different image ads based on the user's geographic location.
+A simple, dependency-free image rotator that displays different images based on the user's geographic location.
 This project is contained within a single HTML file, uses vanilla JavaScript for its logic, and is styled with Tailwind CSS via a CDN.

 It is designed to be lightweight, easy to configure, and free of dependencies on services (like Google Fonts) that may be restricted in certain regions, ensuring wider accessibility.

 # Features
-Geographic Ad Targeting: Automatically detects the user's country via their IP address and displays the appropriate ad set.
+Geographic Image Targeting: Automatically detects the user's country via their IP address and displays the appropriate ad set.

-Multiple Ad Formats: Includes examples for responsive 3:1 ratio ads as well as fixed-size 336x280 and 300x600 ad units.
+Multiple Image Formats: Includes examples for responsive 3:1 ratio images as well as fixed-size 336x280 and 300x600 ad units.

 Resilient Fallback System: Uses a primary and a secondary geolocation API.
-If both fail, it gracefully defaults to a specified ad set (e.g., USA ads).
+If both fail, it gracefully defaults to a specified image set (e.g., USA image).

-Easy to Customize: Ad image URLs and targeting logic are stored in a simple configuration object within the JavaScript, making it easy to adapt for your own needs.
+Easy to Customize: image URLs and targeting logic are stored in a simple configuration object within the JavaScript, making it easy to adapt for your own needs.

 Self-Contained: All necessary HTML, CSS, and JavaScript are in a single file for maximum portability.